 - Canoers and kayakers now have a longer fast-moving stretch of water from the base of Barton dam to the beginning of Geddes pond. - Eliminates unknown cost impact associated with maintaining any dam and the potential for catastrophic failure.
 Dams have finite lifetimes even with regular maintenance.
 Dam failure could have significant downstream impacts with cost implications.
-There is a long-term deferred cost of either dam failure or significant repair. - Improves the river water quality and restores the area to a free-flowing river increasing flow and dissolved oxygen content and decreasing water temperature by eliminating the warming action of the impoundment - Excessive aquatic plant growth is eliminated because increased water velocity prevents most undesirable, non-native plants from becoming established - Improved fisheries and diversity of aquatic community due to an increase in habitat diversity and lowered water temperatures - Regain an estimated 27-39 acres of parkland for the City of Ann Arbor - Reduce the floodplain in the area between Argo and Barton dams - Restores normal flows to the river stretch downstream of Argo Dam small changes at the dam to maintain impoundment levels cause significant increases and decreases in downstream flows with negative impacts to river ecology and recreational users - Removes portage at Argo dam. - Removes financial and other liabilities associated with recurring and episodic expenses to cover maintenance, insurance, and regulatory costs. - Preserves opportunities for a white water amenity, either a lower cost natural rapid areas in the river or a higher cost channelized kayak run along portions of the reclaimed land by the river. - Provides expanded recreational opportunities such as tubing and whitewater kayaking.
+There is a long-term deferred cost of either dam failure or significant repair.

+- Improves the river water quality and restores the area to a free-flowing river increasing flow and dissolved oxygen content and decreasing water temperature by eliminating the warming action of the impoundment - Excessive aquatic plant growth is eliminated because increased water velocity prevents most undesirable, non-native plants from becoming established - Improved fisheries and diversity of aquatic community due to an increase in habitat diversity and lowered water temperatures - Regain an estimated 28 acres of parkland for the City of Ann Arbor - Reduce the floodplain in the area between Argo and Barton dams - Restores normal flows to the river stretch downstream of Argo Dam small changes at the dam to maintain impoundment levels cause significant increases and decreases in downstream flows with negative impacts to river ecology and recreational users - Removes portage at Argo dam. - Removes financial and other liabilities associated with recurring and episodic expenses to cover maintenance, insurance, and regulatory costs. - Opportunities for a white water amenity remain but in different forms with either a lower cost natural rapid areas in the river or a higher cost channelized kayak run along portions of the reclaimed land by the river.